jyn514/flower/CONTRIBUTING.md

 ## modifying flower

+### what to work on

+see https://codeberg.org/jyn514/flower/milestones. in general, please check with me before doing anything too complicated.

+### editing code

 flower is *mostly* a normal clojure project.
 The code lives in `./flower` and the entrypoint is `flower/main.clj`. `--help` output is [a work in progress](https://codeberg.org/jyn514/flower/issues/6).
 In the meantime, look at `flower.main/dispatch-table` for a list of commands and arguments.

 Run `clojure -X:deps aliases` to see a list of build tasks.